the-teacher/the_sortable_tree/README.md

 * Simple nested sets (**min** option)
 * Nested sets with expand/collapse animation (**expand** option) [under development]
 * Nested comments (**comments** option) [under development]

+### Can I use gem with Rails 2 or Rails 3.0?

+Take the files from the gem and put it in your rails 2 application.

+View helper and view files does not depend on the version of rails.

+Copy and Paste rebuild function from TheSortableTreeController.

+Perhaps, you may have to slightly change the function of the controller.

 ### Is it fast?